fotor-2025042422352

 "No, not at all".

 The rendezvous is routine, but not on Friday, October 5, 2007.
 Formula 1 drivers meet on the eve of each Grand Prix qualifying session.
 They do so for about half an hour, just enough time to define technical details and interpretations of FIA rules.
 Not this time.
 Not after what happened at Fuji, not after the rain in Japan and its consequences.
-There is tension, a desire for trials (for Hamilton) that haven't been held.
+There is tension, a desire for trials (for Hamilton) that have not been held.
 The spirits have already been heated by the words of Australian driver Webber, whose clear and loud "shit job" still resonates in the press conference room.
-The second practice session ends half an hour ago, and the briefing room is ready.
+The second practice session ended half an hour ago, and the briefing room is ready.
 Charlie Whiting, the race director, is waiting for his guests: the team principals and, above all, the drivers.
-The host doesn't wait for anyone to speak before going straight to the point.
+The host does not wait for anyone to speak before going straight to the point.

 "Good morning, everyone, let's talk about Fuji...".